ngmy/Laravel.Aop/README.md

 ## Watcher

-Laravel.Aop provides a watcher that watches the changes of the files and recompiles the AOP classes automatically via the `dump-autoload` Composer command.
+Laravel.Aop provides a watcher that watches the changes of the files and recompiles the AOP classes automatically.
 This is useful when you are developing the application.
 You may start the watcher using the `aop:watch` Artisan command: